How to Plan a Vietnamese-American Wedding: Making it Authentically Yours

 Choosing which traditions to include

-Deciding which traditions to honor can feel overwhelming, especially when family expectations are in the mix.
+Deciding which traditions to honor can feel tough, especially when family expectations are involved.
 Remember: it's not about checking boxes, but about choosing what's meaningful to you.
-These are the traditions Vietnamese-American couples most often consider:
+Here are the traditions Vietnamese-American couples most often consider:

 Đám Hỏi (Engagement Ceremony)